K.J. Osborn Player Prop Bets for NFL Week 18 | Minnesota vs. Chicago 1/9/2022

 Recent Performances

-- Against the Packers last week, Osborn was targeted five times and racked up 50 yards on three receptions while scoring one touchdown.
+- In last week's matchup with the Packers, Osborn hauled in three passes for 50 yards (16.7 yards per reception) and scored one touchdown while being targeted five times.

-- Over his last three outings, Osborn has 139 receiving yards on 11 receptions (15 targets), with two touchdowns, averaging 46.3 yards per game.
+- In his last three games, Osborn has 11 catches (on 15 targets) for 139 yards and two touchdowns, averaging 46.3 yards per game.

 Osborn's Minnesota Teammates